evansbenj/2024_BIO722/1_Lecture_1.md

 Please use FastQC to evaluate read quality of your trimmed sequences.
 How do the trimmed reads differ from the untrimmed reads?

+## Practice problem 3: Now do this with the full dataset

+After class, please use `process_radtags` to demultiplex the full dataset located here:

+`/1/scratch/monkey_data/forward.fastq`

 ## OK, now we are ready to move on to mapping reads to a reference genome.
 Please click [here](https://github.com/evansbenj/BIO720/blob/master/2_Lecture_2_reference_genomes_and_read_mapping.md).